Arronk/My-Coding-Journey/LogR2.md

 Not having much luck with this hashtable structure tonight.
 I do understand what we are doing at a fundamental level and can write the pseudo but I am struggling with the syntax and pointers like usual!

+## Day 37: 24.08.2018

+### Progress: Still Bashing my head against the wall

+made almost no progress on this hashtable tonight, really feel like giving up ugh...